olivierfriard/boris_docs/preferences.rst

    :width: 80%

+**Refresh** button
+    Option to reinitialize the configuration to default.
+BORIS will be closed.

 **Default project time format**
     This option allows the user to choose the format for displaying time in the project.
 Please note that time is internally always saved